 If motorcycles aren’t for you, head to Maligne Lake for a chance to experience one of Jasper National Park’s most beautiful attractions: Spirit Island.
 This small island is one of the most photographed spots in Jasper; surrounded by the mountain peaks of the Canadian Rockies and the turquoise waters of Maligne Lake.

 It’s the image of Spirit Island that many people think of when they think of Jasper National Park.
-In fact, a visit to Maligne Lake and Spirit Island is rated as one of the top boat cruises in Canada, and is sure to be a highlight of your trip to Jasper.
+In fact, a visit to Maligne Lake and Spirit Island is rated as one of the top boat cruises in Canada (opens summer 2025) and is sure to be a highlight of your trip to Jasper.

 Want to check out more guided experiences?
-We’ve got a whole article about Jasper tours.
+We’ve got a whole article about tours in Jasper.

 Day 2 – Lunch in Jasper

 After your half-day adventure, head back into town for lunch.
-Our choice is Harvest Food and Drink, a cozy spot known for its excellent service, generous portions, and wonderful use of locally sourced ingredients.
+Our choice is Harvest Food and Drink (Temporarily Closed), a cozy spot known for its excellent service, generous portions, and wonderful use of locally sourced ingredients.
 There are many vegetarian and vegan options, too.

 Day 2 – Experience Jasper From Above

-After a relaxing lunch, next on the itinerary is a visit to the Jasper SkyTram.
+After a relaxing lunch, next on the itinerary is a visit to the Jasper SkyTram (opening spring 2025).
 This is one of the most popular activities in Jasper National Park, and it’s easy to see why.
 Found just minutes from town, experience the sensation of being whisked above the mountains for a panoramic view of Jasper and the encompassing area.

 As the Jasper SkyTram is the highest and longest aerial tramway in Canada, you’ll travel to over 2,200 metres above sea level for some of the best views in the country.